 Cloud storage is, in essence, storage in the cloud, a remote server that can hold a lot of data.
 There are many types of cloud storage, which are still under debate by many.
 Here are a few that are being talked about and some pros and cons of them.

 Cloud storage services are an increasingly common part of our digital lives.
 We’re all on the web, creating and sharing photos, videos, and other digital content all the time.
-But when it comes to storing that stuff, there are a lot of options—and they vary greatly in terms of cost, features, and security.
-How do you choose?
-Here is some cloud storage to choose from.
+However, when it comes to choosing online storage for photos, there could be many options, which might greatly vary in terms of price, features, and security.
+So, how do you choose?
+You can check out the below-mentioned options for that.

 Google Photos was launched at last year’s Google I/O and has rapidly become the default photo backup service for most people.
 Google Photos provides unlimited storage for all Google Photos users, with features like automatic photo backup, automatic photo upload to the cloud, and the ability to share photos with others.